© 2021, Leonard Earl Johnson, All Rights Reserved

 We are deep in the heart of Louisiana sugarcane country.

-Some ladies carried red, white and blue felt pennants attached to red sticks (made in China).
-All wore sashes proclaiming:
+Some ladies carry red, white and blue felt pennants attached to red sticks (made in China).
+Most wore sashes proclaiming:

-The ladies ~ called Red Women Warriors for The Donald ~ were traveling coastal Louisiana organizing a statewide Zoom-rally for their cause.
-Streaming July Fourth from Baton Rouge.
+The ladies ~ called Red Women Warriors for The Donald ~ are traveling coastal Louisiana organizing a statewide Zoom-rally to stream July Fourth from Baton Rouge.

 "Because the train rocked so, we couldn't use the restroom till now!" one lady told Norma.
 Her red, white, and blue pennant bobbed as she talked.
 It read, 'Turn Back Voter Turn Out.'